bewillcott/bewsoftware-mdj/README.md

 # BEWSoftware MDj Library

-BEWSoftware MDj is a fork of the original project: [Mardownj][mdj]!.
+BEWSoftware MDj is a fork of the original project: [Mardownj].
 MarkdownJ is the pure Java port of Markdown, a text-to-html conversion tool written by John Gruber.